-Christian Service hours are defined as the following: "Time spent glorifying God through acts of service in the church, school, or community ('community' is defined as any non-profit organization that has an emphasis toward assisting the community, especially the disenfranchised)."
+Christian Service hours are defined as the following, "Time spent glorifying God through acts of service in the church and in the community ('community' is defined as any non-profit organization that has an emphasis toward assisting the community, especially the disenfranchised)."

-Each year, students are required to perform 15 hours (minimum) of Christian Service.

-Christian Service hours begin June 1st of the current school year and will be accepted throughout the year until the second week of May the following year.
+Each year, students are required to perform 5 hours per quarter (minimum) of Christian Service (20 hours total).
+Christian Service hours begin June 1st of the current school year and conclude the second week of May.
+Students will use the Just Serve app on their school iPad to locate service opportunities and record those opportunities through the MobileServe app on their school iPad.

-Examples of Christian Service hours include: Mission trips, serving at church, serving at Feed My Starving Children, Phoenix Rescue Mission, Choices Pregnancy Center, various service projects at school, etc.

-All service hours will be documented via the MobileServe app on the student iPad.

-Christian Service hours will be integrated into all Bible courses and count as 10% of the student's 2nd semester Bible grade.
-ENGAGE
+Christian Service hours will be integrated into all Bible courses and count for 5% of the student's quarterly Bible grade.